dakshinatharindu/firesim-nvdla/README.md

 terminateoncompletion=no
 ```

-Launch the simulation by following the instructions in the FireSim documentation.
-Then, log into the simulated machine and run:
+Follow the instructions on the FireSim documentation to launch the simulation then, log into the simulated machine and run:

 ```
 cd /usr/darknet-nvdla/